juberiya1ajaz/make-uc/README.md

 ## 🏅 Accomplishments that we're proud of

 - Completing the project in the given time frame.
-- Using the Google AWS to train the model.
+- Using AWS to train the model.

 ## 📖 What we learned